Dr. Gale Starich, Dean

 To assist students who are new to the online campus delivery platform, Canvas, an orientation class for Canvas is available.
 This Canvas orientation is optional.
 However, faculty members expect students to bring these skills to the virtual classroom and do not spend class time providing basic technology instruction.

-Locations throughout Georgia include Gainesville, North Atlanta (Norcross), and South Atlanta (Fairburn).
+Locations throughout Georgia include Gainesville, and North Atlanta (Norcross).
 Classes meeting at these locations are held in the evenings on weeknights and during the day on weekends.
 Faculty and staff are based at each regional location to assist students with their academic and administrative needs.

 Gainesville: Most of Brenau’s undergraduate and graduate programs are offered at the Gainesville campus.
 Full-time faculty and staff at the Gainesville Campus are available to assist students with their needs.